dyne/Zenroom/docs/article/views/decode_language_patterns.md

 3. a set of technical recommendations for the development of smart-rules in DECODE

-This document is not speculative, but is companion to an actual implementation being developed during the course of DECODE's project, see: https://github.com/decodeproject/lua-zenroom
+This document is not speculative, but is companion to an actual implementation being developed during the course of DECODE's project: the ["zenroom" (link)](https://decodeproject.github.io/lua-zenroom/).

 ## A new memory model